 - Centrelink – Multicultural and Multilingual Services: speak with a skilled bilingual service officer.

 - Ethnic Disability Advocacy Centre: aims to safeguard the rights of ethnic people with disabilities and their families.

 Telephone (08) 9388 7455 or free call 1800 659 921

-The Australian Government (Department of Social Services) has developed a family safety pack with information on Australia’s laws regarding domestic and family violence, sexual assault and forced marriage.
-The pack aims to reduce violence against women from culturally and linguistically diverse (CALD) backgrounds, by ensuring they understand their rights and where to get support if needed.
-It also aims to strengthen support for women coming to Australia on a Partner Visa, by providing information on the family violence visa provisions and available support.
+- Family Safety Pack: The Australian Government (Department of Social Services) has developed a Family Safety Pack with information on Australia’s laws regarding domestic and family violence, sexual assault and forced marriage.
+The pack aims to reduce violence against women from CALD backgrounds, by ensuring they understand their rights and where to get support if needed.
+The pack includes factsheets on a range of topics, translated into over 40 languages.

-Living Proud LGBTI Community Services of WA (formerly Gay & Lesbian Community Services of WA Inc) is a non-profit organisation which aims to promote the wellbeing of lesbian, gay, bisexual, transgender, intersex, queer and other sexuality, sex and gender diverse people in Western Australia.
+- Living Proud LGBTI Community Services of WA: a non-profit organisation which aims to promote the wellbeing of lesbian, gay, bisexual, transgender, intersex, queer and other sexuality, sex and gender diverse people in Western Australia.